How to Operate a Fire Extinguisher?

 - Carbon dioxide or dry chemical extinguishers are used for Class B and C fires

 - Fire involves combustible metals such as magnesium, titanium, potassium or sodium

 - Dry powder extinguishers are used for Class D fires only

 - Fire involves cooking oils or trans-fats used in commercial kitchens such as restaurants and cafeteria

 - Wet chemical extinguishers are used for Class K fires in commercial kitchens

 Steps to Operate a Fire Extinguisher

 Here is a simple method known as PASS (an acronym for pull, aim, squeeze and sweep) to operate a fire extinguisher.

 - Pull: Pull the pin from the handle of the fire extinguisher.
 Aim the nozzle of the fire extinguisher away from you.

-- Aim: Aim the extinguisher nozzle at the base of the fire and not at flames.
-When you aim the nozzle on flames, you can’t extinguish a fire quickly.
+- Aim: Aim the extinguisher nozzle at the base of the fire and not at the flames.
+You can’t extinguish a fire quickly when you aim the nozzle at flames.
 Ensure the distance between you and the fire source is around six to eight feet.
-You can cautiously move closer once flames die down.
+You can cautiously move closer once the flames die down.